cardano-foundation/CIPs/cip-observe-script-type/README.md

 ## Motivation: why is this CIP necessary?
 <!-- A clear explanation that introduces the reason for a proposal, its use cases and stakeholders.
 If the CIP changes an established design then it must outline design issues that motivate a rework.
 For complex proposals, authors must write a Cardano Problem Statement (CPS) as defined in CIP-9999 and link to it as the `Motivation`. -->
-Often in a plutus validator you want to check "a particular Plutus script checked this transaction", but it's annoying (and wasteful) to have to have to lock an output in a script and then check if that output is consumed, or mint a token, or whatever else just to trigger script validation.
+Often in a plutus validator you want to check "a particular (different) Plutus script checked this transaction", but it's annoying (and wasteful) to have to have to lock an output in a script and then check if that output is consumed, or mint a token, or whatever else just to trigger script validation.

 Currently the main design pattern used to achieve this is a very obscure trick involving staking validators and the fact that you can withdraw 0 from a staking validator to trigger the script validation.
 A summary of the trick is:
 Implement all the intended validation logic in a Plutus staking validator, we will call this validator `s_v`.
 To check that this validator was executed in the transaction you check if the credential of `s_v` (`StakingCredential`) is present in `txInfoWdrl`, this guarantees that `s_v` was checked in validation.